As adopted January 22, 2015, and revised Febrary 12, 2015

 (3) The Committee shall not consider any matters recommended by subcommittees until 2 calendar days have elapsed from the date of action, unless the Chairman or a majority of the Committee determines otherwise.

-(h) Subcommittee Investigations.—No investigation shall be initiated by a Subcommittee without the prior consultation with the Chairman of the Committee or a majority of the Committee.
+(h) Subcommittee Investigations.—No investigation shall be initiated by a Subcommittee without prior consultation with the Chairman of the Committee or a majority of the Committee.

 The Chairman and Ranking Minority Member of the Committee serve as ex officio Members of the Subcommittees.
 (See paragraph (e) of this Rule).